There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the

 Similarly, the way that this curse was transmitted also had the potential for a ton of psychological terror through a wide variety of circumstances.
 The filmmakers never played with the difference between a girl trying to pass it along versus a boy trying to pass it along, nor did they explore what it would be like to try to pass this monster along to someone else while being unable to get laid.
 The filmmakers also never explored the struggle of wanting to pass it along, but having to be intimate with someone you do not like.
 Again, there were a ton of compelling things to explore with this concept, but the filmmakers played it safe and the movie ended up feeling extremely shallow as a result.

 Pro: Maika Monroe (+3 pts)

 Having seen that this was mostly a young cast and that the lead actress was fairly unknown, I was not expecting much from the performances in this film.
 That being said, I was pleasantly surprised by Maika Monroe and what she was able to do in this movie.
-Like I have mentioned before, the character development in this movie was almost non-existent, but Maika Monroe brought a lot of life, emotion, and depth to her character anyway.
+As I have mentioned before, the character development in this movie was almost non-existent, but Maika Monroe brought a lot of life, emotion, and depth to her character anyway.
 She made a poorly developed character feel relatable through her performance and the movie was certainly better for it.
 A lot of this movie relied on her reactions to the monster that was following her.
-Maika Monroe was did a great job of playing this part convincingly.
+Maika Monroe did a great job of playing this part convincingly.
 It was a strong performance from the young actress, and I look forward to seeing what she does in the future.

 Con: Dumb Teens (-3 pts)